ahmed-kaid/sim-tds-encrypted/README.md

 - Download the [UNSW-NB15 dataset](https://www.kaggle.com/datasets/mrwellsdavid/unsw-nb15?utm_medium=social&utm_campaign=kaggle-dataset-share&utm_source=twitter) and put the CSV files into a folder called `unsw-nb15` at the root of the project.

+## Results

+The results of running this script multiple times with different parameters can be found in the `results/` folder.

 ## Usage

-To run the project, run the `client.py`.
+To run the project for yourself, run the `client.py`.

 ```
 python client.py